fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-release-notes.md

 <h4 class="sub-heading">New Feature</h4>

-- **Announcement & notification from CLI:** From v1.2.2, we will start showing any new product release in the command line itself, so that you are always equipped with the latest version of FusionExport.
+- **Announcement & notification from CLI:** Starting v1.2.2, we will start showing any new product release in the command line itself, so that you are always equipped with the latest version of FusionExport.

 - **Support for memory stream as output:** You can now get exported output as a stream and work with it.